clarkgrubb/home/README.rst

 Movies              mac        Stream video and keep this empty.
 Music               all        E.g. iTunes and Amazon Cloud Player.
 *NetHood*           win        Hidden
-Pictures            all        Omnigraffle and image editor files; PDFs created by R.
+Pictures            all        Image editor files; Visio and Omnigraffle; PDFs created by R.
-Public              all        A directory to make available on the local network.
+Public              linux/mac  A directory to make available on the local network.
+                               Windows has a directory at ``C:\Users\Public``.
 *PrintHood*         win        Hidden
 Recent              win        Hidden; full of Windows Shell shortcuts (``.lnk`` suffix).
 Implements
                                the ``Recent Places`` folder.